 Property taxes must be deducted as an itemized expense on Schedule A.

 When you sell

 When you decide to move up to a bigger home, you'll be able to avoid some taxes on the profit you make.

 Years ago, to avoid paying tax on the sale of a residence, a homeowner had to use the sale proceeds to buy another house.
-In 1997, the law was changed so that up to $250,000 in sales gain ($500,000 for married joint filers) is tax-free as long as the homeowner owned the property for two years and lived in it for two of the five years before the sale.
+In 1997, the law was changed so that up to $250,000 in sales gain ($500,000 for married, filing jointly) is tax-free as long as the homeowner owned the property for two years and lived in it for two of the five years before the sale.

 If you sell before meeting the ownership and residency requirements, you owe tax on any profit.
 The IRS provides some tax relief if the sale is because of a change in the owner's health, employment or unforeseen circumstances.
 In these cases, the tax-free gain amount is prorated.

 A ruling by the IRS in late 2002 could put more dollars in homeowners' pockets when they must sell before they qualify for the full tax break.
 The Treasury has defined the unforeseen circumstances that often force homeowners to sell and under which they now can get some tax relief.

 - Divorce or legal separation.